|

 The Kopiec Piłsudskiego (Piłsudski Mound)

-Józef Piłsudski was a Polish patriot, military leader and statesman who was directly engaged in the Polish independence movement and armed resistance against the Russians.
-A well known figure by the outbreak of World War 1, he formed the Polish Legions, which ultimately became Poland's State Military.
+Józef Piłsudski was a Polish patriot, military leader, and statesman who played a direct role in the Polish independence movement and armed resistance against the Russians.
+A well-known figure by the outbreak of World War I, he formed the Polish Legions, which ultimately became Poland's State Military.
 The Legions won several battles, and after the Armistice, Piłsudski effectively became a founding father of the Second Polish Republic.
-He then went on to become the Chief of State and continued his struggle against the Russians by waging battles to try and re-establish what he considered to be Poland's rightful borders, even forcing them to surrender in 1921.
-Despite becoming the Polish Legion’s military dictator until his death in 1935, he is still one of the most revered heroes in Polish history.
+He later became Chief of State and continued his struggle against the Russians, waging battles in an effort to re-establish what he considered to be Poland's rightful borders—ultimately forcing them to surrender in 1921.
+Despite serving as the military dictator of the Polish Legions until his death in 1935, he remains one of the most revered heroes in Polish history.

-The mound itself was conceived in 1934 by the combatant organisation of Polish Legionaries who wanted to find a way to commemorate the Polish struggle for independence by creating a man made mound.
-After his death, it was decided to name it after Józef Piłsudski.
-Soil from all the World War I battlefields on which Poles fought were laid in the mound.
+The mound itself was conceived in 1934 by the combatant organization of Polish Legionaries, who sought to commemorate Poland’s struggle for independence by creating a man-made mound.
+After Piłsudski’s death, it was decided to name it in his honor.
+Soil from all the World War I battlefields where Polish soldiers fought was placed in the mound.

-During World War 2 and the communist regime, the authorities tried to play down Piłsudski's role in creating the independent Polish State, and the mound itself was unfortunately left to deteriorate with trees planted to try to obscure and destroy it.
+During World War II and the communist regime, authorities attempted to downplay Piłsudski's role in establishing an independent Polish state, allowing the mound to deteriorate.
+Trees were planted in an effort to obscure and destroy it.

-Today however, it has undergone several restorations with the cross of the Polish Legions restored on a granite tablet at the top and Polish flags fluttering in the breeze.
+Today, however, it has undergone several restorations.
+The cross of the Polish Legions has been reinstated on a granite tablet at the top, with Polish flags proudly fluttering in the breeze.

-The route to the top is much easier than you think as the paths follow a very gentle and gradual gradient upwards.
-At the top you are rewarded with a fantastic panorama of the city, the Wolski woods, the foothills to the south of the city and, if clear, the dramatic jagged outline of the Tatra Mountains beyond.
-There are also some lovely open picnic areas at the base, as well as a children's playpark.
+The path to the summit is easier than you might expect, following a gentle and gradual incline.
+At the top, visitors are rewarded with a breathtaking panorama—offering views of the city, the Wolski woods, the foothills south of Kraków, and, on a clear day, the dramatic, jagged outline of the Tatra Mountains beyond.
+At the base, there are lovely open picnic areas, as well as a children’s playpark.

 Polish flags fluttering at the top of the mound |